A Unified Approach to Analysis and Design of Denoising Markov Models

 Correspondingly, \cref{ass:K} yields a simplified estimated backward generator:

 where the estimated L\'evy measure $\cev \lambda^\varphi_t(\vy, \vx) \dif \vy$ is defined explicitly via the score function for the jump part:

-which is both temporally and spatially inhomogeneous.
+This estimated L\'evy measure is both temporally and spatially inhomogeneous.
 In contrast to general Lévy-type processes, this jump-only model eliminates the need to estimate any diffusion-based score function.
 The score-matching loss from~\eqref{eq:general_levy_score_matching} then reduces to:

 Once the jump-based score function $\hat s_t^{\mathrm{jump}}$ is learned, we simulate the backward process by: